Estuary

 Many organizations handling increasing data volumes have turned to cloud computing solutions like Snowflake.
 It offers numerous benefits compared to conventional databases like Oracle and is a leading choice for cloud data migration, helping modernize your data infrastructure.

-Snowflake’s completely managed, cloud-based architecture allows you to get rid of the operational burden of maintaining databases and enables you to focus on creating business value through analytics.
-Utilizing efficient data migration tools can further simplify the transition to Snowflake, making it a seamless process.
+Snowflake’s completely managed, cloud-based architecture eliminates the operational burden of maintaining databases and enables you to focus on creating business value through analytics.
+Utilizing efficient data migration tools can simplify the transition to Snowflake, making it a seamless process.
 In addition to Oracle, many businesses are also transitioning from SQL Server to Snowflake to take advantage of Snowflake’s fully managed, cloud-based architecture.

 Here are some reasons why you should migrate from Oracle to Snowflake: